Great Cause and Effect Essay Topics and Writing Format

 This topic evaluates both the causes and effects.
 If you choose to write it, you could consider factors that are likely to render the youth jobless.
-Some factors such as recession, outsourcing, and lack of education have been fronted in an attempt to explain the phenomenon.
-These factors and the joblessness have also been linked to a number of evils.
-Do your research and come up with factors that promote joblessness and the effects on various aspects of the youths’ lives or society.
+Factors such as recession, outsourcing, and lack of education have been fronted to explain the phenomenon.
+Joblessness has also been linked to many evils.
+Do your research and develop factors that promote joblessness and the effects on various aspects of the youths’ lives or society.
 You could explore the argument that joblessness promotes youth engagement in crime and raises their vulnerability to radicalization.

 Prices Starting At: